16th September 2020

 Access to energy – and to the internet – are universal human rights.
 For that very reason, we've always maintained that buying energy should be as easy as buying cornflakes.

 As the World Health Organisation explains, disability isn’t inherent – disabilities arise when society is built in a way that doesn’t take people's needs into account.

-In other words, it’s our job to cater for each of our customers and remove the barriers they might otherwise face while using a service as crucial as energy, whatever their access needs.
+In other words, it’s our job to cater for each of our customers and remove the barriers they might otherwise face while using such a crucial service, whatever their access needs.

 As Head of Front-end Development at Octopus Energy, I have a big role to play in making sure our website and online communications meet high accessibility standards (and to work with other departments to make sure that everything we do is similarly inclusive).
 I've also written a practical guide to instruct other designers and developers on creating websites inclusively (find out more about my book here).

 Companies often argue that there isn’t the time or resources to build their services in a way that caters for a wide range of users.
 This isn’t just unacceptable, it’s simply untrue.

 Look at it this way: almost every company will tweak their website to make sure it works with a wide range of different web browsers.
 Yet for every person using Internet Explorer 10 or less, there are six people with significant sight loss.
 If we’re willing to spend time making sure that our websites work on old, rare browsers, why can’t we spend a little effort to reach potential customers who experience visual impairments - or any of the one-in-five people who experience some form of disability, for that matter?